Credential Management: Today's Challenge

 A cornerstone of all security strategies is the organization’s ability to control access to business systems and networks.
 Virtually all access controls rely on the use of credentials to validate the identities of users, applications, and devices.
 Organizations employ a variety of systems and technologies to convey identity and to attest to the claims and trust models that are associated with those identities.
 Some credentials are used to access the most valuable data in the organization, others for more mundane tasks.
 Some are used thousands of times a second others once a year.
 But as the number of credentials within an organization increases and the diversity of the security models and policies that they represent expands, the issue of credential management has emerged as a serious business challenge that goes way beyond traditional password management.

 The widespread use of digital and cryptographic credentials such as digital certificates raises the security bar for credential management systems.
 Authorities must be able to create and revoke credentials as customers and employees come and go or simply change roles, and as business processes and policies evolve.
 Furthermore, the rise of privacy regulations and other security mandates increases the need for organizations to demonstrate the ability to validate the identity of online consumers and internal privileged users.
 Deploying a sound credential management system—or several—is a critical step in the process of securing your systems and information.
-Such a system becomes your route of trust, and the system itself, not just the credentials it manages, must also be eminently trustworthy.
+Such a system becomes your root of trust, and the system itself, not just the credentials it manages, must also be eminently trustworthy.
 If your credential management process is a weak link in the security chain, it becomes a natural target for an attack that, if successful, can affect the entire organization.
 Given these risks, organizations face a number of specific challenges:

 - Every new credential that is issued, and every new application that depends on credentials, raises the stakes.
 More is riding on credential management today than many realize.